RaphaelIT7/gmod-holylib/README.md

 #### holylib_networking_fastpath(default `0`)
 If enabled, it will cache the transmit data for players in the same engine area.<br>
-This can noticably improve performance of `CServerGameEnts::CheckTransmit` especially if players are in the same area.<br>
+This can noticeably improve performance of `CServerGameEnts::CheckTransmit` especially if players are in the same area.<br>
 In game, you can see the area you're in using `r_ShowViewerArea 1` which is used for the caching.<br>

 How to test around with it:<br>